 Notice that the statement of Theorem LTDB asserts the existence of a linear transformation with certain properties, while the proof shows us exactly how to define the desired linear transformation.
-The next examples how to work with linear transformations that we find this way.
+The next two examples show how to compute values of linear transformations that we create this way.